Seeed-Studio/wiki-documents/docs/Grove-Time_of_Flight_Distance_Sensor-VL53L0X.md

 !!!Note
-	If we don't have Grove Base Shield, We also can directly connect Grove - Time of Flight Distance Sensor to Seeeduino as below.
+	If we don't have Grove Base Shield, We also can directly connect Grove - Temperature and Humidity Sensor Pro to Seeeduino as below.

 | Seeeduino       | Grove - Time of Flight Distance Sensor |